 We understand Summit County is an expensive place to live and raise a family.
 Paying for a Christian education can be a stretch.
 We are keeping our tuition fees as mindful as we can.
 We are in the process of fundraising, and hope to find some funds for scholarships/tuition help, so if you believe that your family is aligned with our mission, vision and values of Mountain House Academy, please let us know you’d like to apply.

 We’re a tight knit community of mixed-age learners who support each other and collaborate daily.
 This environment fosters a culture of respect and character development.
 We replaced external motivators like high-pressure test scores and grades with an intrinsic growth mindset, so our learners will have fun while they’re learning.

-Our daily schedule will focus on educational foundations, like reading, writing and math in the morning, while our afternoons will allow for co-curriculars and inquiry learning.
+Our daily schedule will focus on core foundations, like reading, writing and math in the morning, while our afternoons will allow for co-curriculars and inquiry learning.

 What role does Christianity play in your school?

 Learning about, developing a child’s spirituality and knowing God is an important aspect to our over-arching goal at MHA.
 Our curriculum is from a Christian Worldview and we’ll participate in a 30 minute bi-weekly Chapel.
 MHA will be introducing a bible study class in the near future, to give a deeper appreciation, as well as a general understanding and learning of the word of God.

 Mountain House Academy recognizes the responsibility of the home and chosen home church in the teaching of doctrinal believes.
 MHA does not want to infringe upon this responsibility and encourages children and families to discuss specific information and ideals that are not covered in our statement of faith.